vinodkd/guts/src/book/01_size.md

 ### Review

-Ok, so `Hello World` helped us understand compound operations and containers, but didnt help much with understanding the nature and size of the operationsMaybe a program in a high level language is closer to the application of programming as opposed to its core.
+Ok, so `Hello World` helped us understand compound operations and containers, but didnt help much with understanding the nature and size of the operations.
+Maybe a program in a high level language is closer to the application of programming as opposed to its core.

 Maybe we need to look at a simpler model of programming?

 <a name="ssi"></a>
 Down to the basics - SSI